 With so many options for car buyers in Chicago, it can be difficult to decide which vehicle is the safest.
 Luckily, many different agencies perform studies of the safest and least safe vehicles on the road.
-Buyers armed with such research can make informed decisions – decisions which may make the difference between life and death in a car crash.
+Buyers armed with such research can make informed decisions – which may make the difference between life and death in a car crash.

 Car Safety Trends